coda/packs-sdk/docs/guides/blocks/cards.md

 });
 ```

+If `subtitleProperties` are not defined the card will fall back to using the `featuredProperties` configured on the schema, if any.
+Featured properties are also used to determine the initial columns to show in a sync table.
+If you want a schema to include `featuredProperties` but not display a subtitle, set `subtitleProperties` to an empty array.

 The subtitle shows a label for each property, which defaults to `{Name}: {Value}`.
 You can customize the label for a property, such as removing the property name, in the property definition.
 See the [Schemas guide][schemas_property_labels] for more information.